The Perigon Playbook

 The process map has now become the comprehensive Perigon Playbook containing all of the organization’s knowledge about a process.
 It contains four key playbook elements.

-The Process Scorecard summarizes the purpose of the process, improvement status and current performance in cycle time, first pass yield, cost per unit, and customer relationships.
+The Process Scorecard summarizes the purpose of the process, improvement status, first pass yield, cost per unit, and customer relationships.
 It provides a quick glance into process characteristics and performance.

 The Table of Contents

 The Architecture Map provides a summary flow chart that establishes the backbone of the process, along with the main suppliers and customers.
 It gives the executive a quick summary as to where the process resides within the organization and what is taking place in the process.